awafaa-zz/WikiWafaa/saltstack.md

      keypath: '/etc/pki/tls/certs/localhost.key'
      pempath: '/etc/pki/tls/certs/localhost.pem'

-If you do not wish to use ssl, set
+If you do not wish to use ssl, use `tls: False`

+You will need to change ownership of several files so that non-root users can use salt.

+`chown -R $USER /etc/salt /var/cache/salt /var/log/salt /var/run/salt`

 ###Minion###
 * Edit `/etc/salt/minion`